soundpress/RulesOfNYC/docs/c35/index.rst

 (a) Filing dates.
 The Board shall publish a schedule of disclosure statement filing dates and reporting periods for primary and general elections, and for ballot proposals, based on the following:

-   (i) Disclosure statements are due on January 15, March 15, May 15, and July 15 of the election year.
+   (i) Disclosure statements are due on January 15, March 15, July 15, and the fourth Friday in August of the election year.

    (ii) Additional disclosure statements are due: